openssl/technical-policies/policies/experimental-features.md

 not built by default unless the corresponding experimental feature is enabled.
 Man pages for experimental features shall feature a prominent warning that the man page relates to an experimental feature.

+New internal header files for experimental features can be placed in `internal/` as usual.
+New public header files for experimental features should be named `<experimental/XXX.h>`.
+Such headers shall only be copied at install time if the experimental feature in question is enabled, and should have their contents guarded by `ifdef` wherever feasible.

 Experimental features exist to support the release engineering process where the use of a feature branch is not feasible or desirable.
 Feature branches should be